Design & Technology

 Rationale |

-This unit enable learners to analyse critically, design challenges in products and prototypes.
-They understand how products are created and come up with solutions that are adaptable and user friendly.
+This unit enables learners to analyse critically, design challenges in products and prototypes.
+They understand how products are created and come up with solutions that are adaptable and user-friendly.
 It is set in context that ensures empathy is used to realise that consumers are different and have varying needs and requirements.
 Learners are able to offer constructive criticism, explain and justify potential problems and offer solutions.
 The practical activities allow learners to experience the physical restrictions disabled users face thereby arming them with motivation to design and make innovative prototypes while using the iterative design strategy.
-Through out the process of designing and making reflection and critical evaluation takes place. |
+Throughout the process of designing and making reflection and critical evaluation takes place. |

 knowledge OrganiserS